-1. First, you should create needed active fields in your Zendesk instance.
+1. First, you should create the needed active fields in your Zendesk instance.

-Note: The field type “Regular expression” can’t be imported and the field type “Dropdown” is valid when you mention any of the two drop-down options (like “title” or “tag” that are shown in the screenshot) in your CSV file.
+Note: The field type “Regex” can’t be imported and the field type “Dropdown” is valid when you mention any of the two drop-down options (like “Value” or “Tag” that are shown in the screenshot) in your CSV file.

 Consider that User fields in Zendesk must match your fields in the CSV file for the campaign to run correctly.

 2. Next, create a CSV file including properties of the same custom fields you have already created in Zendesk.
-Add custom field names to the file as new columns.
+After, add custom field names to the file as new columns.
 The columns can be named with the same title as the corresponding custom field or with custom names (make sure to give such names that will help you recognize the field properties).
-You can add as many custom fields as you need.
+By the way, the mapping process will be done automatically if the mapped columns have the same name as the fields.
+You can also add as many custom fields as you need.

 3. Then, go to Proactive Campaigns and start the campaign creation process.
-On the second stage - “Select Target List” - choose the Import Users list option and select your CSV file.
+On the second stage - “Select Target List” - choose the Import User list tab and select your CSV file.

 Need help or a sample before creating a CSV user list?
 Download a sample of it below the import zone.